 Intersections are inherently locations where multimodal conflicts exist due to the confluence of people walking, bicycling, using transit, and driving.
-As all these street users make decisions at an intersection, these actions provide guidance on how to reduce conflicts and exposure while creating more intuitive design that prioritizes more vulnerable users.
+As all these street users make decisions at an intersection, these actions guide how to reduce conflicts and exposure while creating a more intuitive design that prioritizes more vulnerable users.